Co-parenting with your ex: it’s possible!

 I still want to kill her, sometimes, and I’m sure she feels the same about me.
 I guess this is what success feels like.

 Truly inspirational.
-If you are currently in a dispute with your ex over parenting, consider mediation.
+If you are currently in a dispute with your ex over parenting, consider divorce mediation.